-Erin Ventures Prepares for Next Work Program on its Boron Property in Serbia15.
-May 2019. / Mining
+Erin Ventures Prepares for Next Work Program on its Boron Property in Serbia, Mining

 Erin Ventures Inc. announced that it has finalized its planning for the 2019-2020 work program on its 100% owned Piskanja Boron Project in Serbia.
 The completion of this work program will continue to advance the fundamentals of the Piskanja Project towards feasibility, as well as ensure that Erin is compliant with its obligations in order to keep its exploration license in good standing and extend it into the next license period.
 This program must be completed and submitted for license renewal prior to its expiration in September of 2020.
 It is anticipated that the drilling required by this program will be completed in approximately a 60-day period, once commenced.

 Piskanja is Erin’s wholly owned high-grade boron deposit with an indicated mineral resource of 7.8 million tonnes (averaging 31 per cent B2O3), and an inferred resource of 3.4 million tonnes (averaging 28.6 per cent B2O3), calculated in accordance with the Canadian Institute of Mining Definition Standards on Mineral Resources and Reserves (CIM Standards).